The Holy Friday

 Already from the morning, rigorous to an old popular proverb (“u vènniri non si canta canzùni, ca si pensa a la motti e a la passiùni”) everywhere is silence, do not sing and do not laugh, the bells do not ring because they were « related »on Thursday.

-As a sign of sadness, only the woody sound of the "tròccola" (photo on the right) and the drums can be heard.
+As a sign of sadness, only the woody sound of the "tròccola" (see photo on other page) and the drums can be heard.

 In the first afternoon of every Holy Friday, the narrow country town streets get slowly crowded with believers that in bare feet carry candles, ancient confraternities with their flags (black edged) and the crucifixes adorned with the first fruits of the earth, of statues representing the passion of Christ, of altar boys, of figures and personages, singles or in groups, everyone with a precise part to play.